-Lazer designed a helmet specifically for the smallest of heads.
+Lazer designed a baby and toddler helmet specifically for the smallest of heads.
 The lightweight shell is well-ventilated with easy to remove and clean soft-fit pads, and it has reflective tape around the helmet for better visibility.

 Some reviewers have suggested that parents need to make sure the helmet doesn’t catch on the child bike seat back, and there are a handful of complaints about the helmet being tough to adjust, but most people love it.
 All in all, it’s a cute, high-quality helmet that is small enough for the youngest riders.

 Giro Scamp ~ $35+ or Scamp with MIPS ~ $39+